 What is Force-Free Training?

 The best method of dog training is called force-free dog training.
 Many professional trainers practice only force-free training and discourage the use of force and punishment-based correction methods.
+This science based training can correct bad behavior and encourage good behavior in your pup.

-Tools like bark collars, chain or prong collars, slip leads, e-collars and citronella sprays are all designed to punish, not reward.
+Tools like bark collars, chain or prong collars, slip leads, e-collars, and citronella sprays are all designed to punish, not reward.

 The force-free training method has been backed by the support of dog psychologists and certified animal behaviorists that understand how your dog processes different types of reinforcement.